DimitarSeykov/Introduction-to-Programming-Course/Loops and Functions/README.md

   1111 -> 1111

 --------------------------------------------
-4. Write a function that given a number N prints the closest power of 2 (the abs is minimal)
+4. Write a function that given a number N prints the closest power of 2 (the abs is minimal).
+N should be lesser than 1000000.
+Validate the input.

   2 -> 2

   3 -> 2 or 4

   37 -> 32

   63 -> 64

   383 -> 256

   385 -> 512

   1000 -> 1024